viamrobotics/docs/docs/get-started/drive-rover.md

 }
 ```

-Next, remove all the code in the `main()` function afterthe machine connection is established and instead initialize your `base` and invoke the `moveInSquare()` function.
+Next, remove all the code in the `main()` function after the machine connection is established and instead initialize your `base` and invoke the `moveInSquare()` function.

+Also remove any unused imports.

 On the Try Viam rental rovers, the default base name is `viam_base`.
 If you have a different base name, update the name in your code.